 WOA stands for Welcome Orientation Adventure.
 WOA Trips are destination experiences designed to help students make connections and learn life skills before entering college at CMC.
-Our many trip offerings allow students a variety of opportunities and activities, from surfing to camping to community service and urban engagement.
+Our many trip offerings allow students a variety of opportunities and activities, from beach camping across southern California to cabin camping and team building.
 There is truly something for everyone!
 Each group consists of 15-20 new students and three or four First Year Guides who are currently enrolled at CMC.

 WOA Trips are designed to promote: